2020 Summer Reading

-For rising K-5 students, please visit the Elementary Suggested Summer Reading page.
+For rising K-5 students, please view the Elementary Suggested Reading List.

 The purpose of summer reading is to encourage students to practice reading skills and develop an enjoyment for reading.
 This year our focus is student choice.
 Therefore, a list of suggested novels has been created.

 - Students will read one of the suggested novels from the list for their grade span or a book of their choice.
 The book should reflect quality young adult literature to include the following:

 - thematic depth

 - Students enrolled in Honors English and English AP will have an additional reading assignment (see below).
 This novel is normally read and taught the 1st nine weeks of the school year.

 - Students will complete a "Book Talk" by Friday, August 28, 2020.
 If a "Book Talk" is not presented or turned in, then a "0" will be placed in the gradebook.
 For more information, visit the How to Give a Book Talk page.

 Novels can be obtained from public libraries, school libraries, and home libraries or collections.
 If you find the suggested books are no longer available through the public or school libraries, they are available for purchase via Barnes and Noble, Books-a-Million, Wal-Mart, Target, and Amazon.

 A Book Talk tries to convince or persuade the person to read the book.
 The essence of a “Book Talk” is to “sell, don’t tell.”
 Thus, a Book Talk is more of an advertisement or a commercial.
 When conducting a “Book Talk” you may want to keep the following things in mind:

 - Do your own thing…create your own individual style.